gem/oq-engine/doc/manual/oq-manual.rst

 simulation of damage states.

-For each Ground Motion Field, a damage state is simulated for each building for every asset in the exposuremodel using the provided fragilitymodel, and finally the mean damage distribution across all realizations is calculated.
-The calculator also provides aggregated damage distribution statistics for the portfolio, such as mean damage fractions for each taxonomy in the exposuremodel, and the mean damage for the entire region of study.
+For each Ground Motion Field, a damage state is simulated for each building for every asset in the *Exposure Model* using the provided *Fragility Model*, and finally the mean damage distribution across all realizations is calculated.
+The calculator also provides aggregated damage distribution statistics for the portfolio, such as mean damage fractions for each taxonomy in the *Exposure Model*, and the mean damage for the entire region of study.

 The required input files required for running a scenario damage